avargaskun/tracker-stats-exporter/README.md

 ### Setup Ollama

 The exporter needs access to a running instance of [Ollama](https://ollama.com/) in order to parse the tracker HTML using LLMs.

+> [!NOTE]
+> The exporter will automatically check if the configured `OLLAMA_MODEL` exists on startup and pull it if necessary.
+This may delay the initial startup.

 You can run Ollama locally:

 - Using Docker CLI: